Guided democracy

-Guided democracy, also called managed democracy, is a formally democratic government that functions as a de facto authoritarian government or in some cases, as an autocratic government.
-Such hybrid regimes are legitimized by elections that are free and fair, but do not change the state's policies, motives, and goals.
+Guided democracy, also called directed democracy and managed democracy, is a formally democratic government that functions as a de facto authoritarian government or, in some cases, as an autocratic government.
+Such hybrid regimes are legitimized by elections, but do not change the state's policies, motives, and goals.

-The concept is also related to semi-democracy or anocracy.

-In other words, the government controls elections so that the people can exercise all their rights without truly changing public policy.
+In a guided democracy, the government controls elections such that the people can exercise democratic rights without truly changing public policy.
 While they follow basic democratic principles, there can be major deviations towards authoritarianism.
-Under managed democracy, the state's continuous use of propaganda techniques prevents the electorate from having a significant impact on policy.
+Under managed democracy, the state's continuous use of propaganda techniques, such as through manufacturing consent, prevents the electorate from having a significant impact on policy.

+The concept is also related to semi-democracy, also known as anocracy.

+Examples

+Poland under Sanacja

+The Sanacja regime that governed interwar Poland from 1926 to 1939 is considered an example of guided democracy, during both its first phase from 1926 to 1930, as well as the final 1930–1939 phase.
+The regime retained much of the structures and institutions of Polish parliamentary democracy, even though Józef Piłsudski exercised such large influence on the government that he "assumed some of the postures of a dictator".
+The 1935 April Constitution of Poland implemented by Sanacja centralized most state power in the hands of President, but the Polish guided democracy nevertheless stayed pluralistic, even if authoritarian.
+The opposition sat in the parliament and local governments, and political parties were allowed to function legally.